harterrt/harterrt/content/mozilla/okrs_and_4dx.md

 We're **not scoping out work** for the next quarter.
 We're identifying the **one improvement we're going to protect** from the whirlwind of our daily work.
+That means your single OKR
+**does not need to encompass all of the work you're going to do in a quarter**.

 In 4DX, they call this objective a **Wildly Important Goal** (WIG)